rvega2839/prework-study-guide/README.md

 ## Usage

 Interacting with the webpage is easy.
 It clearly shows the different subjects with notes directly under them.
 The notes include information ranging from simple things to remember, to full-blown steps on how to complete a specific task (It is important to note that this information is limited).
 Open DevTools to see JavaScript running by right-clicking anywhere on the page, selecting the inspect button, and then selecting console.
+You can then see that it suggests what to study next at a random fashion every time the page is reloaded.

 ## Credits